MosesSupposes/Purescript-By-Example/text/chapter12.md

 ## Simple Shapes

 The `Example/Rectangle.purs` file contains a simple introductory example, which draws a single blue rectangle at the center of the canvas.
-The module imports the `Effect` Type from the `Effect` module, and also the `Graphics.Canvas` module, which contains actions in the `Effect` monad for working with the Canvas API.
+The module imports the `Effect` type from the `Effect` module, and also the `Graphics.Canvas` module, which contains actions in the `Effect` monad for working with the Canvas API.

 The `main` action starts, like in the other modules, by using the `getCanvasElementById` action to get a reference to the canvas object, and the `getContext2D` action to access the 2D rendering context for the canvas:

-The `void` function takes a functor and replace its value with `Unit`.
-In the example it is used to make `main` to conform with its signature.
+The `void` function takes a functor and replaces its value with `Unit`.
+In the example it is used to make `main` conform with its signature.

 ```haskell
 {{#include ../exercises/chapter12/src/Example/Rectangle.purs:main}}